L1lith/Untegrity/README.md

 ## Command Line Basics
 Commands are formatted like this
 ```
-untegrity method path ...otherMethodArguments [...options]
+untegrity path [...options]
 ```
-We can check the integrity of a given video file like this
+We can check the integrity of a given video file like this, also it can accept folders instead.
 ```
-untegrity valid ./video.mp4
+untegrity ./video.mp4
 ```

 ## Node.js Basics